imrafaelmerino/json-values/README.md

 Every element in a Json is a _JsElem_.
 There is one for each json value described in [json.org](https://www.json.org):
 * _JsStr_ represents immutable strings.
 * The singletons _JsBool.TRUE_ and _JsBool.FALSE_ represent true and false.
-* The singleton _JsNull.NULL_ represents null.
+* The singleton _NULL_ of type _JsNull_ represents null.
-* _JsObj_ represents a json object, which is an unordered set of name/value pairs.
+* _JsObj_ is a _Json_ that represents an object, which is an unordered set of name/value pairs.
-* _JsArray_ represents a json array, which is an ordered collection of values.
+* _JsArray_ is a _Json_ that represents an array, which is an ordered collection of values.
 * _JsNumber_ represents immutable numbers.
 There are five different specializations:
     * _JsInt_
     * _JsLong_
     * _JsDouble_
     * _JsBigInt_
     * _JsBigDec_
-* The singleton _JsNothing.NOTHING_ represents nothing.
+* The singleton _NOTHING_ of type _JsNothing_ represents nothing.
 It's not part of any specification.
 It's a convenient type that makes certain functions that return a JsElem total on their arguments.
 For example, the function _JsElem get(JsPath)_ is total because returns a JsElem for every JsPath.
 If there is no element located at the specified path, it returns _NOTHING_.
-In other functions like _Json putIfPresent(Function<JsElem, JsElem>)_, this type comes in handy as well because it's possible, just returning _JsNothing.NOTHING_, not to insert anything even if an element is present.
+In other functions like _Json putIfPresent(Function<JsElem, JsElem>)_, this type comes in handy as well because it's possible, just returning _NOTHING_, not to insert anything even if an element is present.
 #### 0.3 - JsPair
 Unfortunately, there are no tuples in Java. _JsPair_ is a pair which represents an element of a _Json_ and the position where it's located at: